fleetdm/fleet/handbook/engineering/README.md

 ### Escalations

-If the oncall engineer receives an inquiry for which they are not sure the answer, they should follow this process for escalation.
+When the oncall engineer is unsure of the answer, they should follow this process for escalation.

 To achieve quick "first-response" times, you are encouraged to say something like "I don't know the answer and I'm taking it back to the team," or "I think X, but I'm confirming that with the team (or by looking in the code)."